 Leadership Mentorship Rites of Passage

 Young men of color today face challenges unprecedented in our history: social, cultural, and psychological challenges.
+Add to this historical context new social determinants of health and levels of inequality exacerbated by the unprecedented challenges for our communities presented by the Covid 19 Pandemic and its aftermath, and leadership and personal development are at an even higher premium.
 The answer, proven throughout history and forged in the crucible of the experiences of exemplars of excellence, is a combination of the following components:

 - Rites of Passage provides a journey of self-discovery that unlocks the hidden resilience within our students as fundamental to a manhood which overcomes toxic masculinity.

 - Mentorship offered as a form of “deep caring” in order to overcome widespread indifference to our most vulnerable young men.